resema/Notepad/_posts/2018-02-05-a-directx11-based-tiny-renderer.md

 #### Orthographic Projection Matrix
 This matrix is used for **rendering 2D element like user interfaces on the screen** allowing us the skip the 3D rendering.

+### Buffers, Shaders And HLSL

+#### Vertex Buffer
+An objects is composed of hundreds of triangles.
+Each of the triangles in the model has three points to it, they re called vertices.
+To render the object we need to put all vertices into a special array that we call **vertex buffer**.

+#### Index Buffers
+Index buffers are related to vertex buffers.
+Their purpose is to record the location of each vertex that is in the vertex buffer.
+They help find the vertex faster.

+#### Vertex Shaders
+Vertex shaders are small programms that are written maily for transforming the vertices from the vertex buffer into 3d space.

+#### Pixel Shaders
+Pixel shaders are small programs that are written for doing the coloring of the polygons that we draw.
+They are run by the GPU for every visible pixel.